-Statistics show that 50% of the abusers, be it mother or father, also abuse their children.
-Moreover, 25% of the victims to abuse their children as a way of coping with being abused.
+Statistics show that 50% of the abusers, be it mothers or fathers, also abuse their children.
+Moreover, 25% of the victims abuse their children as a way of coping with being abused.

 Children who have grown up in an abusive household and witnessed domestic violence by one parent or both face numerous problems throughout their life.
 It makes them emotionally and socially dysfunctional.
 They are also more susceptible to behavioural issues too.

 Children experience extreme Stress and Anxiety

 Children who witness domestic violence go through a whole spectrum of negative emotions.
 Young children blame themselves for the situation and feel extreme guilt.
 They grow up with poor self-esteem and confidence.
 While young kids regress to infantile behaviours like clinging and bed-wetting, older kids withdraw themselves.

 Due to extreme stress, anxiety and living in constant fear, they experience physical symptoms too.
 Headache, stomachache, nausea, cold sores, chronic fatigue, and irritable bowel syndrome are common symptoms.
 In many cases, withdrawal from meeting the defendant can cause stress and anxiety among kids.
 That is when a divorce attorney of the defendant can connect with the other party and put forward their wishes.
 Under certain circumstances, the defendant can get permission to meet the alleged party.
 You can click here to know more.

 Because they’ve seen their home broken apart, children who have witnessed domestic violence face issues forming and maintaining relationships.
 They have trouble making friends at school, staying in a stable romantic relationship and maintaining a cordial relationship with colleagues at work.
 Any kind of attachment is hard for them.
 They go through life feeling utterly alone and unable to trust anyone.